Sting (musician): 1977–1984: The Police and early solo work

-Four of the band's five studio albums appeared on Rolling Stone's list of the 500 Greatest Albums of All Time and two of the band's songs, "Every Breath You Take" and "Roxanne", each written by Sting, appeared on Rolling Stones 500 Greatest Songs of All Time.
+Four of the band's five studio albums appeared on Rolling Stones list of the 500 Greatest Albums of All Time and two of the band's songs, "Every Breath You Take" and "Roxanne", each written by Sting, appeared on Rolling Stones 500 Greatest Songs of All Time.
 In addition, "Every Breath You Take" and "Roxanne" were among the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 In 2003, the band was inducted into the Rock and Roll Hall of Fame.
-They were also included in Rolling Stones and VH1's lists of the "100 Greatest Artists of All Time".
+They were also included in Rolling Stone and VH1's lists of the "100 Greatest Artists of All Time".

 In 1978, Sting collaborated with members of Hawkwind and Gong as the Radio Actors on the one-off single "Nuclear Waste".
-In September 1981, Sting made his first live solo appearance, on all four nights of the fourth Amnesty International benefit The Secret Policeman's Other Ball in London's Drury Lane theatre at the invitation of producer Martin Lewis.
+In September 1981, Sting made his first live solo appearances, performing on all four nights of the fourth Amnesty International benefit The Secret Policeman's Other Ball in London's Theatre Royal, Drury Lane, at the invitation of producer Martin Lewis.
 He performed solo versions of "Roxanne" and "Message in a Bottle".
 He also led an all-star band (dubbed "the Secret Police") on his own arrangement of Bob Dylan's "I Shall Be Released".
 The band and chorus included Eric Clapton, Jeff Beck, Robin Gibb, Cliff Richard, Phil Collins, Bob Geldof and Midge Ure, all of whom (except Beck and Gibb) later performed at Live Aid.
 In 1982 he released a solo single, "Spread a Little Happiness" from the film of the Dennis Potter television play Brimstone and Treacle.
 The song was a reinterpretation of the 1920s musical Mr. Cinders by Vivian Ellis and a Top 20 hit in the UK.